BMW 3 Series saloon (2018 - ) review

 What's it like to drive?

 The way the 3 Series behaves on the road depends largely on the specification of the car.
-Even with the most forgiving of the various suspension setups fitted, the car has a very sporty character: it’s grippy, controlled and keen to change direction, and the crisp steering also helps makes it really enjoyable to drive on a twisty road, more so than most of its rivals.
+Even with the least hardcore of the various suspension setups fitted, the car has a very sporty character: it’s grippy, controlled and keen to change direction, and the crisp steering also helps makes it really enjoyable to drive on a twisty road, more so than any of its rivals.
 Be aware, though, that even with the most forgiving setup, it’s still not all that forgiving: bumps and potholes aren’t ridden with as much slickness as some buyers might like.

 Bear in mind, too, that the behaviour of the 3 Series is quite sensitive to the size of the alloy wheel fitted, and the bigger your rims, the less comfortable your car will be.
 Those in search of comfort would also be wise to resist the M Sport version, as it comes as standard with lower, firmer M Sport suspension that unsettles things further.